Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 1 - I added my first element and it was fun"
+"I added my first element and it was fun"
 <hr>

 ## Year 2